 PortSide NewYork brings the BLUEspace of NYC's WATERfront to life.
 We offer harbor advocacy, and maritime-themed education, culture and community service programs.
 We are based on the world's only oil tanker cultural center, the "MARY A. WHALEN"

-PortSide NewYork is a waterfront-themed non-profit launched in Red Hook, Brooklyn in 2005.
+PortSide NewYork is a waterfront focused non-profit launched in Red Hook, Brooklyn in 2005

 We are a living lab creating a model for 21st century urban waterways.
 Our focus is the water part of the WATERfront, the BLUEspace, NYC’s Sixth Borough.

 Our goal is to create a place called PortSide NewYork that shows how to combine the working waterfront, public access and community development.
 Our mobile program unit, the historic ship MARY A. WHALEN, will come and go from that place.

 Our education, culture, workforce development and neighborhood promotion programs - all on a water theme - bring the communities ashore and afloat together, for the benefit of all.